dakolyay/port/content/blog-posts/teach-me-how-to-drive.md

     }
     float act_lvl = def_lvl;

 Then I rewrite the value of actual level act_lvl.
-I use actual level as the finish
+I use the actual level as the finish position vector's y variable.

     this.transform.position = new Vector3(this.transform.position.x, act_lvl, this.transform.position.z);

+And it work and I could drive by changing the controller's height, adding the speed, and stopping whenever I press the brake and I could levitate with fuel I have.

 There are functions that I would like to add in the future because for now the project state was not finished fully.
 To implement for the future: